unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 Based on the functionality:

-- ’_users_’ is for user register and login request which provides authentication for users as well as the management of users.
+- '_users_' is for user register and login request which provides authentication for users as well as the management of users.
-- ‘_Reports_’ provides an interface for the whole report wchich contains layout of an outbreak news.
+- '_Reports_' provides an interface for the whole report wchich contains layout of an outbreak news.
-- ’_Reports events_’ which relays on report provides an interface for getting the detailed information about the report.
+- '_Reports events_' which relays on report provides an interface for getting the detailed information about the report.
-- ’_Articles_’ are the original resources that we scrap from the official outbreak websites provides and interface for getting the completed article which users might need to use.
+- '_Articles_' are the original resources that we scrap from the official outbreak websites provides and interface for getting the completed article which users might need to use.
-- ’_Location_’ provides the function of finding all related reports that happened on a specific area.
+- '_Location_' provides the function of finding all related reports that happened on a specific area.

-## ADD TABLE

 ## Developement Platform (Technical Stack)